Estimote/Android-Fleet-Management-SDK/README.md

 ## Your feedback and questions
 At estimote we're massive believers in feedback!
 Here are common ways to share your thoughts with us:
-  - Posting issue/question/enhancement at our [issues page](https://github.com/Estimote/Android-SDK/issues).
+  - Posting an issue/question/enhancement at our [issues page](https://github.com/Estimote/Android-SDK/issues).
   - Asking our community managers at our [Estimote SDK for Android forum](https://forums.estimote.com/c/android-sdk).

 ## Changelog